 People with heart disease, diabetes and other chronic conditions are more prone to depression.
 This seems understandable.
 The problem is that if they do become depressed, their conditions may worsen.
 Is there a healthy, effective way to overcome depression?

-Canadian scientists report that people can improve their mood and overcome depression with exercise (1).
+Canadian scientists report that people can improve their mood and overcome depression with exercise (British Journal of Sports Medicine, 2019).
 To get good results, people need to engage in aerobic exercise two or three times a week.
 The researchers drew this conclusion from their analysis of 24 studies with more than 4,000 chronically ill participants altogether.

 The exercise programs varied a great deal among these studies.
 Consequently, the investigators could not conclude that one type was better than another.
 What emerged from the data is that moving your body on a regular basis can also help you overcome depression.
 It may even ease some of the symptoms of certain chronic conditions.